LLNL/MemAxes/README.md

 ## Hardware Topology
 ![image](images/topo.png)

-The hardware resources of a node are displayed as a hierarchy, where the node is the root, its memory resources are internal nodes, and logical cores are the leaves.
-MemAxes displays this hierarchy either radially, as a Sunburst chart, or vertically, as an Icicle chart (user-specified).
+The hardware resources of a node are displayed as a hierarchy.

-Within the nodes, MemAxes displays either the number of total memory access cycles or samples associated with a particular resource as a mini bar chart.
-The bar charts are scaled relative to all other resources at the same depth, e.g. all L1 caches use the same scale, but may not use the same scale used by L2 caches.
+Internal nodes in the hierarchy represent memory resources, i.e.
+NUMA nodes and caches, and leaves represent logical processors.
+MemAxes can show this hierarchy either radially (as shown) or vertically, by choosing either Sunburst or Icicle, respectively.

+The colors of the segments within the hierarchy represent either total memory access cycles associated with the resource or total memory access samples associated with it (you can select an option in the top pane).

+The thick black lines between segments represent the total number of transactions between pairs of resources, assuming the hardware copies memory between caches from largest to smallest after the memory is found.

 Nodes may be selected by clicking, upon which all samples associated with the clicked resource will be selected.
 On mouse hover, a tooltip